Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Overview of Translation.md

 The first stage of code generation rewrites the IR operations into target machine operations, a process called **instruction selection**.

-Istruction selection maps each ir operation, in its context, into one or more target machine operations.
+Instruction selection maps each ir operation, in its context, into one or more target machine operations.